 Ancient practice.
 Modern application.

-For thousands of years, people have reaped the benefits of meditation practices.
-Now, researchers from Harvard, Stanford and Johns Hopkins, among others, are using technologies like neuroimaging and genomics to learn how this powerful practice supports one's brain and body.
+For more than 2,500 years, people have reaped the benefits of Buddhist teachings and practices.
+Now, researchers from Harvard, Stanford and Johns Hopkins are using technologies like neuroimaging and genomics to learn how Buddhist meditation (and mindfulness) supports the brain and body.
 Here's what they found:

 Meditation strengthens attention, reflection and self-awareness while reducing discursive thinking and rumination on past and future.